Vi-wastooshort/tux/README.md

 tux works best with Paper, and is (according to my knowledge) compatible with most major Paper and Skript releases.

+tux is mainly for educational and entertainment purposes.
+Discretion is advised.

 <img width="654" height="166" alt="image" src="https://github.com/user-attachments/assets/74957ae1-30d1-44ea-ae06-32932e1f2be5" />

 ## Installation